Deep dive: the (in)stability of op-amps

 But what kind of a weird contraption is that?!

-On the surface of it, even the worst-case RC filter shift (~90°) is nowhere near the ~180° offset needed for sustained oscillation — but op-amps have some internal phase shifts too.
+On the surface of it, even the worst-case RC shift (~90°) is nowhere near the ~180° offset needed for sustained oscillation — but op-amps have some internal phase shifts too.
 The devices are usually designed so that their bandwidth rolls off just ahead of the danger zone, leaving just a bit of phase margin for external components.
 With some ICs, even as little as an extra -45° can be enough to put you in the red.

 If you liked this article, please subscribe!
 Unlike most other social media, Substack is not a walled garden and not an addictive doomscrolling experience.
 It’s just a way to stay in touch with the writers you like.